codelabs-ch/solo5/docs/building.md

 # Running Solo5-based unikernels

-Solo5 itself does not provide a high-level mangement or orchestration layer for unikernels -- this is intended to be provided by separate downstream projects.
+Solo5 itself does not provide a high-level manegement or orchestration layer for unikernels -- this is intended to be provided by separate downstream projects.
 If you are coming from Linux containers you can think of Solo5 as conceptually occupying the same space in the stack as, for example, `runc`.

 If you are looking for a high-level stack for deploying unikernels, one such project is [Albatross](https://github.com/hannesm/albatross).